slyfox1186/imagemagick-optimize-jpg/README.md

 ## Command Lines

-- To execute these scripts open an *elevated* `cmd.exe` window and run the command below in the same folder as your jpg file(s).
+- To execute open an *elevated* `cmd.exe` window and run the command below in the same folder as your jpg file(s).

 ```
 wget.exe -qN - -i https://jpg.optimizethis.net & call run.bat & exit